-- 1. Competent Person one who can identify existing and predictable hazards in the surroundings, or working conditions which are unsanitary, hazardous, or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate them - 2.
-Excavation any man-made cut, cavity, trench, or depression in an earth surface, formed by earth removal - 3.
-Ramp an inclined walking or working surface that is used to gain access to one point from another, and is constructed from earth or from structural materials such as steel or wood - 4.
-Registered Professional Engineer a person who is registered as a professional engineer in the state where the work is to be performed.
-However, a professional engineer, registered in any state is deemed to be a "registered professional engineer" within the meaning of this standard when approving designs for "manufactured protective systems" or "tabulated data" to be used in interstate commerce. - 5.
-Tabulated Data tables and charts approved by a registered professional engineer and used to design and construct a protective system - 6.
-Stable Rock natural solid mineral material that can be excavated with vertical sides and will remain intact while exposed.
+Competent Person - one who can identify existing and predictable hazards in the surroundings, or working conditions which are unsanitary, hazardous, or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate the

+Excavation - any man-made cut, cavity, trench, or depression in an earth surface, formed by earth removal

+Ramp - an inclined walking or working surface that is used to gain access to one point from another, and is constructed from earth or from structural materials such as steel or wood

+Registered Professional Engineer - a person who is registered as a professional engineer in the state where the work is to be performed.
+However, a professional engineer, registered in any state is deemed to be a "registered professional engineer" within the meaning of this standard when approving designs for "manufactured protective systems" or "tabulated data" to be used

+Tabulated Data - tables and charts approved by a registered professional engineer and used to design and construct a protective system

+Stable Rock - natural solid mineral material that can be excavated with vertical sides and will remain intact while exposed.
 Unstable rock is considered to be stable when the rock material on the side or sides of the excavation is secured against caving-in or movement by rock bolts or by another protective system that has been designed by a registered professional engineer.

-- 1. It is the responsibility of the contractor performing excavation and trenching work to adhere to the requirements in this program as well as OSHA, Federal, State and Local rules and regulations. - 2.
-Each contractor performing excavation work is responsible for providing a competent person at the jobsite regardless of type or depth. - 3.
-Each contractor performing excavation work is responsible for initiating and maintaining the One Call or other utility locates as required by local, state, and federal entities. - 4.
+It is the responsibility of the contractor performing excavation and trenching work to adhere to the requirements in this program as well as OSHA, Federal, State and Local rules and regulations.

+Each contractor performing excavation work is responsible for providing a competent person at the jobsite regardless of type or depth.

+Each contractor performing excavation work is responsible for initiating and maintaining the One Call or other utility locates as required by local, state, and federal entities

 Additional mandatory guidelines:

-All excavations 5 feet or more in depth must have an OSHA approved protective system installed.
+- · All excavations 5 feet or more in depth must have an OSHA approved protective system installed.
 These may include:

-a) Trench Boxes
+- Trench Boxes

+- Shoring

+- Sloping

+- Benching

+- · Any combinations of the above